-Network downtime causes many problems, and all of them can be very costly.
-You can even be fined for every minute your network is down.
+Network downtime will cause a whole list of problems, and all of them can be very costly.
+You can even face fines for every minute of the network outage.
 If your network is down for longer than a few minutes, you can be facing a lot of money in fines, penalties, or SLA refunds.

 While some companies use math to estimate fuel levels based on average fuel consumption, this isn't the best option.
-It's only a guess and does not factor in possible leaks.
-You could run out of fuel and not even realize it.
+It's only an estimate and does not factor in possible leaks.

 Do you have multiple propane tanks as back-up power sources at your remote sites?
-If so, having a SCADA system that monitors and controls your propane tanks is an essential step to ensure your sites are fully equipped in case of a commercial power failure.
+If you do, you know how difficult it is to manage all the tanks, along with all your other mission-critical equipment.
+Proper propane tank management and monitoring is an essential step to ensure your sites are fully equipped in case of a commercial power failure.

 A floating sensor may be all you need for low fuel alerts.
 However, if propane is your main fuel source, you'll likely need a more advanced analog sensor that can track usage rates.
 Both types of propane tanks sensors allow you to order more propane for your tank before it runs out.

-Having backup generators to avoid downtime when there's a commercial power outage is a great idea.
-But, when your generator runs out of fuel, not only does your site lose power, but your generator motor burns up from running on empty.
+What if you have backup generators to avoid downtime when there's a commercial power outage?
+This is a good resource.
+However, what happens when your generator runs out of fuel?
+Not only does your site lose power, but your generator motor burns up from running on empty.

 Damage caused by generators running on empty can be devastating to your equipment.
 Motors that run on empty burn up and typically the damage is irreversible, forcing you to buy new, expensive equipment.

-Adding simple on/off monitoring software to a generator helps you avoid preventable equipment damage and keeps your network online.
+Adding a simple on/off monitoring tool to a generator helps you avoid preventable equipment damage and keeps your network online.